ourz-network/our-monorepo/README.md

 ### Benefits of these contracts:

 - Splits funds securely & efficiently
-- Royalties received from ERC-721 secondary sales can be split (protocol agnostic)
-- Take payment in ERC-20s, though ETH is still recommended.
 - Built for Zora.
 Need I say more?
 Supports 1/1 unique NFTs & the new Editions contracts.
 [Read more](https://github.com/ourzora/nft-editions)
+- Royalties received from ERC-721 secondary sales can be split
+- Protocol Agnostic: Splits act as an extension/add-on for any NFT protocol implementing ERC-721/777/1155 standard
 - Supports minting/selling on other protocols via Gnosis Safe's [execTransaction()](https://github.com/gnosis/safe-contracts/blob/main/contracts/base/Executor.sol), while still guaranteeing ETH in the split is only claimable by recipients.
-This enables potentially endless possibilities, including using custom ManifoldXYZ creator contracts if Zora doesn't fulfill your needs.
-It also enables a rogue split owner to approve themselves to transfer ERC-20s, so while splitting ERC-20s is supported - **ETH is still recommended**
+- This enables potentially endless possibilities, including using custom ManifoldXYZ creator contracts if Zora doesn't fulfill your needs.

 ### Potential use cases for these contracts: